 Scones, an accent lighting option, will work great in a small workroom.
 The LED strips option will help you maximize every inch of your small home working space.

-That’s all about home office lighting.
-These expert tips will improve your home office lighting and eliminate all health hazards caused by poor lighting.
+That’s all about home office lighting ideas.
+These expert tips will improve your home office lighting and eliminate all health hazards caused by imperfect lighting.

 Check out more home office ideas.